 The PHA must make a special calculation of annual income when the welfare agency imposes certain sanctions on certain families.
 The full text of the regulation at 24 CFR 5.615 is provided as Exhibit 6-5.
 The requirements are summarized below.
-This rule applies only if a family was a public housing resident at the time the sanction was imposed.
+This rule applies only if a family was receiving HCV assistance at the time the sanction was imposed.